SualpAytug/DSA210-PROJECT/README.md

 ## Limitations
 - The data that will be collected and used to test hypotheses will be my individual data.
 A person's productivity and the possible effects of caffeine consumption or sleep pattern may vary from person to person; therefore the findings of this project are not generalizable.
 - The dataset is limited to observations over a one month period.
 The long term effects of these factors on productivity may vary.

+## Limitations
+- Enrich the datasheet by collecting more data continuously over a longer time period to better test hypothesis and train machine learning models to improve their prediction accuracy.